 Without this information, the process of B2B lead generation is almost impossible.

 Every sales leader wants to improve the way their team works.
 To do this, you need to gain insights.
-It's incredibly important that your B2B sales team tracks and measures data, preferably on a weekly basis, in order to fine-tune your process and win long-term customers.
+It's vital that your B2B sales team tracks and measures data, preferably on a weekly basis; the goal is to fine-tune your process and win long-term customers.

 Consistent data tracking can help you pinpoint the bottlenecks in your pipeline.
 For instance, if a rep's meeting booked rate falls from one week to the next, you can immediately implement a sales training program to get them back up to speed.

-Sales data is invaluable for optimizing lead generation strategies and processes, such as shortening the sales cycle, aligning sales and marketing goals and monitoring team KPIs.
+Sales data is invaluable for optimising lead generation strategies and processes, such as shortening the sales cycle, aligning sales and marketing goals and monitoring team KPIs.

 Where is sales data collected from?